ganeshprajapatiethi/ganeshprajapatiethi/README.md

 ## 👨‍💻 About Me

-Cybersecurity enthusiast focused on building real-world skills in:
+Cybersecurity enthusiast passionate about building **real-world security skills** and understanding how systems break — and how to secure them.

+### 🔍 Focus Areas
 - Web Security
 - Linux
 - Networking
 - Python
 - Bug Bounty

-**Goal:** Become a professional Security Researcher.
+🎯 **Mission:** Transition from learner to professional **Security Researcher** through consistent practice and hands-on labs.

 ---